 There is an even more egregious "mistake" in Giardiasis from Wilderness Water.
 Citing Giardiasis in Colorado: an epidemiologic study it says Responses indicated that 38% of cases vs 18% of controls had camped overnight in backcountry areas.
 He ignores the very next line in the abstract to that paper which says and drank untreated mountain water (50% vs. 17%.)
 There it is, in black and white.
 The infection rate was TRIPLE for drinking untreated mountain water in this large group.
 I think it's a great example of confirmation bias and is bad science, at best.

 The paper goes on to say: An excellent effort at such a study, however, was recently reported by ZelI and Sorenson .
 Although 16% of a cohort they studied developed transient gastrointestinal illness following a visit to an area of high use, none developed symptomatic giardiasis.
 I agree that it is one of the very best studies of it’s kind.
 However, what the authors don't say is that one person was empirically diagnosed with giardiasis, was treated, and quickly recovered.
 Historically, giardiasis was often not detected with a single test.
 Two more people tested positive for giardia but were asymptomatic at the time of the last test.
-About 2/3 of Giardia carriers are asymptomatic which would match this study exactly.
+Many giardiasis cases are asymptomatic.
 So it is certain at least 5.7% got Giardia, and it seems more than likely that 3 of 35 got giardia, for a total of 8 1/2%.
 On a SINGLE TRIP.
 To me, the authors went far beyond a little spin in trying to make a point.

 The CDC SPECIFICALLY cited a TR Welch paper and said Although the advice to universally filter and disinfect backcountry drinking water to prevent disease has been debated (62), the health consequences of ignoring that standard water treatment advice have been documented in WBDOSS [Waterborne Disease and Outbreaks Associated with Drinking Water and Water] In other words, there is documentation, with data, by the Centers for Disease Control and Prevention, that Dr. Welch is wrong.